-The highlight of that trip was when Russell met Mincaye, the last surviving Waodani Indian from the raiding party that killed five Christian missionaries back in 1956.
-(My sons had read biographies of two of those missionaries: Jim Elliot and Steve Saint’s father, Nate Saint.)
+The highlight of their trip was meeting Mincaye—the last surviving Waodani Indian from the raiding party that killed five Christian missionaries in 1956.

-In both Walking with the Waodani and our companion blog series, you’ll learn about Russell’s experience and meet his energetic travel partner, 70-year-old Gary Moon.
-(Russell confessed that sometimes he had trouble keeping up with Gary, despite the fact that Gary was more than 50 years his senior!)
+(Russell confessed that sometimes he had trouble keeping up with 70-year-old Gary, despite the fact that Gary was more than 50 years his senior!)